+(8.37)

 Vc,Rd is taken as Vpl,Rd obtained from 8.2.6(2).

-For circular and elliptical hollow sections of uniform thickness, the reduced moment resistance should be taken as the design resistance of the cross-section calculated using the reduced yield strength fy,red from (8.36) for the full cross-section area.
+For circular and elliptical hollow sections of uniform thickness, the reduced moment resistance should be taken as the design resistance of the cross-section calculated using the reduced yield strength fy,red from Formula (8.36) for the full cross-section area.

 (5) Instead of reducing the yield strength, the plate thickness of the relevant part of the cross section may be reduced.